duncanthrax/scream/README.md

 should automatically do the necessary IGMP signalling, so it's usually sufficient to just open a multicast listen socket and start reading from it.
-Minimal buffering (~ 4 times the UDP payload size) should be done to account for minimal jitter.
+Minimal buffering (~ 4 times the UDP payload size) should be done to account for jitter.

-A small receiver for Linux/Pulseaudio is provided in the source tree.
-It can be run as an unpriviledged user.
+Two receivers are provided:

+- Linux/Pulseaudio: Not included in the installer package.
+Just type 'make' to build it.

+- Windows: ScreamReader, contributed by @MrShoenel.
+Included in the installer package as of version 1.2.

+Both receivers can be run as unprivileged users.

 Building